dianasdramos/cryptocat-game-project/README.md

 # CryptoCat Game project

-This game it’s a side-scrolling infinite game, created with HTML5, CSS, JavaScript and DOM.
+This game it’s a side-scrolling infinite game (desktop only), created with HTML5, CSS, JavaScript, and DOM.
 The player needs to:

 1. Read and follow the initial instructions